Crimes Related to Family Violence Explained

 There are different degrees relating to family violence charges, ranging from a misdemeanor to a first-degree felony.
 Each carries a different level of penalty, including jail time and fines, which can reach up to ninety-nine years and $10,0000 for a first-degree domestic violence felony.
 The sentence you receive will depend on the nature of the crime you are accused of and whether or not you have any previous criminal convictions.

-A conviction for family violence, no matter what classification it falls under, will carry a fine known as restitution.
-This will cover any expenses the victim may have been required to pay due to the crime, such as medical costs, loss of earnings, legal fees or repairing damaged property.
+A conviction for family violence, no matter what classification it falls under, may also require the defendant to pay restitution.
+Restitution does not cover pain and suffering.
+Restitution only covers actual out of pocket expenses the victim may have incurred because of the crime, such as medical costs or costs to repair damaged property.

-If a charge of family or domestic violence is filed against you, the case will be investigated and often taken to court, regardless of whether or not the victim or individual responsible for filing the charges wishes to have them dropped.
-In cases of domestic abuse, only the prosecution can request to have any charges against the accused dropped.
+If a charge of family violence or domestic violence is filed against you, the case will be investigated and often taken to court, regardless of whether or not the victim or individual responsible for filing the charges wishes to have them dropped.
+In cases of domestic abuse, the prosecution can move forward with the charges even if the victim requests to have all charges against the accused dropped.

 Domestic Abuse and Assault